JawadA5749/Ticketing-System/Troubleshooting_tickets_examples.md

 #### How to handle:
 - Download and install SQL studio from google.
 The software developer can connect to server from there once the installation is done.

+### Scenario 15:
+- Good Morning.
+I can’t login to my computer.
+It says “The trust relationship between this workstation and the primary domain failed.”

+#### How to handle:
+- In this case the computer has fallen off the domain.
+Check the AD users and computers.
+The computer is not listed there.
+- Log into the computer that is off the domain as local admin.
+Type in ".\administrator" in the username field.
+- Once logged in, go to the file explorer and right click on "This PC".
+Select 'properties' and then click on 'change settings'.
+In the 'Computer Name/Domain Changes' window, put the computer in a Workgroup.
+The computer should restart after that.
+- Once it reboots, readd it back to the domain that it was in before.
+It will restart one more time, and after that, the computer should show up in the AD users and computers.

+### Scenario 16:
+- New Hire Request:
+- Start Date: 6-1-2020
+- Status: Full Time
+- Name: Lauren Kelly
+- Title: HR Manager
+- Department: HR
+- Distribution Group: Please add her to HR group.
+If there’s no group, please create one

+- Email: lauren.kelly@test.local
+- Number: xxx-xxx-xxxx
+- Drives: Add her to Personal Drive and HR Drive
+- Special Request: Give her a laptop, docking station, monitor, keyboard, and mouse to work from home.

+#### How to handle:
+- Go to AD users and computers and create a new user account for Lauren Kelly.